The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 determines permanent disability;

-submits to the military commissariats information on all cases of recognition of persons liable for military service and citizens of military age as disabled.
+submits to military commissariats information on all cases of recognition of persons liable for military service and citizens of military age as disabled.

-3. Rights of the Employee
+3. Employee Rights

 The employee has the right to:

-Disability can be issued if:
+Disability can be registered if there is:

 • the need for social protection measures, including rehabilitation and habilitation.